muses-code-js/coding-dojo-melbourne/README.md

 ### Running the Katas

-1. Clone the github repository.
+1. fork the github repository
+2. change directories into the katas folder `cd katas`
+3. change directories into one of the katas - e.g. `cd fizz-buzz`
-2. run `nvm use` to run with the latest node version.
+4. run `nvm use` to run with the latest node version.
-3. run `npm install` to use the dependencies (at present its mocha to write the tests)
+5. run `npm install` to use the dependencies (at present its mocha to write the tests)
-4. run `npm test` to run the tests.
+6. run `npm test` to run the tests.

 Share your work by following the [Contributing Guidelines](./CONTRIBUTING.md)

 ### Feedback

-For any other feedbacks feel free to email us at `info@nodegirls.com.au`
+For any other feedbacks feel free to email us at `melbourne@musescodejs.org`